 If you could take a picture of an actual print, please publish it via the "post a make" button. - I am curious to see your uses in the wild.

 If you like it, also check out my configurable text based creations, gadget display stand, bunting banner, Fancy Nameplate, customizable text box III, Nameplate, pyramid text, name plate, Customizable text box with lid and round text.
 Have also a look at my configurable pack of dogs and rabbits.
 Or see the customizable filament swatches to have an overview over your material.

 By the way, the quote "Whatever it is, I'm against it." is from a song by Groucho Marx in the movie 'Horse Feathers'.

 You can print it without any support, as long as you leave the cut-angle below 90 degrees.

-If you want to use OpenSCAD on your own computer to customize (good idea!), make sure you install first the respective fonts on your system.
-All are available from google, e.g. for "Bangers" here: https://fonts.google.com/specimen/Bangers
+If you want to use OpenSCAD on your own computer to customize (good idea!), make sure you know the fonts on your system or install the fonts you want to use.
+All fonts which are available here in Thingiverse are available for free from google, e.g. for "Bangers" here: https://fonts.google.com/specimen/Bangers

 in the .scad file.